computational-ecology-lab/computational-ecology-lab.github.io/_members/pedrazzi.md

 linkedin:
 github:
 orcid:
+description: "Lucia is a joint PhD student with the [SHOAL group](https://www.shoalgroup.org/) supervised by [Dr Andrew King](https://www.swansea.ac.uk/staff/a.j.king/).

-description: "Lucia's PhD focuses on the development of autonomous drone technology for ecology and conservation
+Lucia's PhD focuses on the development of autonomous drone technology for ecology and conservation

 Outside of the lab, Lucia enjoys climbing."
 ---